ishapuranik/HotelRoomBookingSimpleApplication/README.md

 a.
 I would have implemented multithreading with lock
 b.
 Write more unit tests at IBookManager level
 c.
 Restructure Persistence project a bit by splitting them into two - Persistence and Domain
+d.
+No appSettings.json file added, seeing this simple app I haven't spent much time in further adding json file that will contain connection string.